Félicien M. Steichen: Early life

 Born the second son and third of five children of Joseph Steichen, a civil servant, and Anne Gonner, a Homemaker, Steichen grew up at 11 rue de la Semois, in the Péitruss (Pétrusse) Valley neighborhood of Luxembourg City, in the Grand Duchy of Luxembourg.
 In 1946, he graduated from the Athénée.

-Medical & surgical training
+Medical and surgical training

 Steichen studied Medicine at the University of Lausanne Medical School, from which he graduated first in his class in 1953.
 Shortly thereafter, he was offered a one-year Surgical Internship at Lakewood Hospital, near Cleveland, Ohio, by Director of Surgery Carl Hahn.
 Steichen arrived in New York on September 22, 1953, and in Cleveland shortly thereafter.

 From 1954 to 1959, Steichen was Surgical Resident at Baltimore City Hospital ("BCH," now Bayview Medical Center), led by Director of Surgery Mark M. Ravitch.
 He was Chief Resident from 1959 to 1961, and then appointed Fellow in Surgery at the Johns Hopkins School of Medicine.
 At BCH, Steichen and Ravitch also developed a trusting, collegial relationship that extended beyond the hospital ward and lasted for 35 years.